 Even with the years of stability and the “good news” of Eurovision, I still got some funny looks from people when I mentioned that I was going to Belgrade.
 Actually, it was a similar look I got from people when I told them I was going to Belfast.

 The great thing about travel though is that when people go somewhere with a dubious reputation, they come back and tell their friends how it really is.
 I had two friends of mine go to Belgrade in 2007, and their description of what it was like really made me curious to go myself.

-Belgrade was built around a citadel which sits on a rock of land at the strategic junction of the Sava and Danube rivers.
-The old city is a mix of grand public buildings and apartment blocks like you would see in any classical European city, sitting beside communist style buildings.
+Belgrade was built around a citadel that sits on a rock of land at the strategic junction of the Sava and Danube rivers.
+The old city is a mix of grand public buildings and apartment blocks like you would see in any classical European city, sitting beside communist-style buildings.

 The city makes its way up a hill to meet the citadel, with the pedestrian shopping street Knez Mihailova serving as the main thoroughfare.

 Belgrade is known for its cafe and bar scene, but it should also be known for its bakeries.
 There is a bakery of some kind on every street, and the size of the pastries would make any American bakehouse kneel on the ground and chant “we’re not worthy”.

 Another big portion of food is the Pljeskavica, the Serbian hamburger.
 There are BBQ grills everywhere serving this and the meat patties are huge.